Nvreformat/ese-pedidos/README.md

 # Features

 ### Location on map
-Aside from the address, the clients are required to submit the delivery location when issuing an order.
-This is easily done with the Maps API, it only takes a few taps.
+Aside from the address, the clients are required to submit a delivery location when issuing an order.
+This is easily done with the Maps API, it only takes a few taps.\

 ### Chat
 When you make an order, a chat between the client and the restaurant is created.
 This chat is specific to the order.\